And now prepare for something that will blow your mind.

 etc.

-branch, this recursion must finish somehow.
+branch.
+Recursion must finish somehow.

-So if the number reaches 0
+If the number reaches 0

 , nothing will happen, and recursion ends there.